wallarm/product-documentation/docs/latest/user-guides/ip-lists/graylist.md

 !!! info "Old name of the list"
     The old name of the IP address graylist is "IP address greylist".

+### Automatic graylist population

+Besides [manual adding objects](#adding-an-object-to-the-list) to the graylist, you can configure Wallarm to automatically populate the list.
+You can do that using [triggers](../../user-guides/triggers/triggers.md).
+Consider the following:

+* New company accounts are featured with the [pre-configured (default) graylist trigger](../../user-guides/triggers/triggers.md#pre-configured-triggers-default-triggers).
+* To manually create a graylist trigger, add the `Graylist IP address` reaction to this trigger whatever it's condition is.
+* All the triggers, both active and disabled, that are able to populate the graylist are displayed in the Wallarm Console → **Settings** → **General** → **WAF mode** → **Safe blocking**.
+* Some some Walarm modules and features, for example [API Discovery](../../admin-en/configuration-guides/protecting-against-bola.md#using-api-discovery-with-automatic-bola-protection-enabled), may automatically create graylist triggers.
+Such triggers are presented in the Wallarm Console → **Triggers** section → **Automatically generated** list.

 ## Examples of IP graylist usage